Bleuje/variations-combinator/README.md

 ## Gamepad

 The work on user interface is kind of focused on the use of xbox/playstation gamepad, and the openFrameworks addon [ofxGamepad](https://github.com/Bleuje/ofxGamepad) is used.
-It's the most playful way to discover the tool though there is no save button.
+It's the most playful way to discover the tool though there is no save button on gamepad.
 The gamepad interface is explained on screen when pressing L2.

 ## Keyboard shortcuts